It's been confirmed that Prince Ali Bin Al Hussein will run against Sepp Blatter in his bid to unseat the current FIFA president.

 BBC Sport reported on Tuesday that vice-president Prince Ali—at 39, he's half Blatter's age—will oppose the incumbent, quoting the Jordanian royal regarding his challenge for the presidential position:

-The message I heard, over and over, was that it is time for a change.
+It is time to shift the focus away from administrative controversy and back to sport.
+The headlines should be about football, not about FIFAThe message I heard, over and over, was that it is time for a change.
 The world game deserves a world-class governing body - an international federation that is a service organisation and a model of ethics, transparency and good governance.

 Blatter has reigned as FIFA president since 1998, on numerous occasions facing opposition for the chair but managing to emerge as victor on each of those occasions.